-

 More information can be found on working donkeys on the Donkey Sanctuary website.

-The list of approved riding establishment inspectors is available to download below.
+The list of approved riding establishment inspectors can be viewed below.

 Licensing authorities and their inspectors should use the forms of application and inspection report below.